MISalz/401_Reading_Notes/PrepWork.md

 ### [Alain de Botton on Redefining Success.](https://www.ted.com/talks/alain_de_botton_a_kinder_gentler_philosophy_of_success)

+Alain talks about creating your own version of reality.
+What others may think is success may not be your own thoughts on what success is.
+Do not conform to the idea that you are sucessful by others standards.
+Instead measure your own sucess by what you believe is the best outcome for you.

 ### [Assess your emotional intelligence.](https://codefellows.github.io/common_curriculum/career_coaching/201/emotional-intelligence-assessment.html)

 I score high in Self awareness(22), Social Awareness(20) and Self Management (19).
 I agree with these results and in relationship management (14) is where I am already aware I need to improve.
 My social skills lack due to being a bit introverted and having to navigate alot of my teen/young adult life on my own.
 Ive always been someone who just identifies problems but rather work on resolving them myself.
 I shy away from others because of feeling intimidated.